liamwhite/cookie_check/README.md

 Checking authentication of Rails sessions through a C API, via safe Rust.
 Does not verify the signature of the cookie before decoding it.
 Does not panic back into C. Requires openssl.

+**Don't use this (yet)!
+It doesn't check the signature of the session and is susceptible to a padding oracle.**

 ## Parameters

 secret: `Rails.application.config.secret_key_base`